TuckerFaulk/sub30s-buddhist-group-project/README.md

   3. From the source section drop-down menu, select the 'Main' branch.
   4. Once the 'Main' branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link for the site can be found here - https://tuckerfaulk.github.io/sub30s-buddhist-group-project/

 # Credits